Personal Statement Examples

 🔸 Intrinsic Case Study

 An intrinsic case study has the central focus as the subject itself.
-For instance, psychologists may establish a survey to understand how a person’s experience shapes some behaviors.
+For example, psychologists may establish a survey to understand how a person’s experience shapes some behaviors (Thomas, 2021).
 Intrinsic case studies start from vague objectives and lead to specific outcomes.
-One may develop questions regarding observed behaviors and past experiences.
-Results reveal the connection between lived experiences, unique characters, and conduct.
+In writing, one may develop questions regarding observed behaviors and past experiences.
+On the other hand, results reveal a connection between lived experiences, unique characters, and conduct.

 Self-actualization theory by Carl Rogers is an excellent example of a good approach to writing an intrinsic case study.
-For example, self-actualization refers to the lifelong process where people maintain and enhance their self-concept.
-Some individuals reflect and reinterpret their past experiences to improve their overall outcomes.
-Unique experiences motivate them to improve their general capacities and make the necessary improvements and behavioral adjustments.
-Rogers established that the congruence between a person’s ideal self and actual behaviors leads to self-actualization.
-Such outcomes enable people to become inherently excellent and creative in addressing situations when they write intrinsic case studies.
+For example, self-actualization refers to the lifelong process where people maintain and enhance their self-concept (Thomas, 2021).
+Basically, some individuals reflect and reinterpret their past experiences to improve their overall outcomes.
+Furthermore, unique experiences motivate them to improve their general capacities and make the necessary improvements and behavioral adjustments.
+In turn, Rogers established that the congruence between a person’s ideal self and actual behaviors leads to self-actualization.
+As a result, such outcomes enable people to become inherently excellent and creative in addressing situations when they write intrinsic case studies.

 🔸 Exploratory Case Study

 Researchers use an exploratory case study to provide an in-depth analysis of a specific subject of interest.
-They conduct extensive and complex investigations on identified issues.
-Exploratory case studies aim to understand the meaning and implication of collected research data and create new perceptions toward the core subject.
-The main advantage of this investigation is the ability to narrow down the topic and formulate a clear hypothesis and problem statement.
+Basically, they conduct extensive and complex investigations on identified issues and write about them.
+For example, exploratory papers aim to understand an actual meaning and implication of collected research data and create new perceptions toward a core subject (Baron & McNeal, 2020).
+In writing, a main advantage of this investigation is an ability to narrow down a chosen topic and formulate a clear hypothesis and problem statement.

 Operant conditioning within behaviorism by Edward Thorndike is an excellent example of a theory for writing an exploratory case study.
 Thorndike examined the relationship between events and classical conditioning.
 He also examined the connection between operant conditioning and learning from possible consequences of specific behaviors.
-Writing an exploratory study requires an in-depth analysis of the various stimuli that influence people to adopt behaviors as a primary way of response.
+Writing an exploratory study requires an in-depth analysis of various stimuli that influence people to adopt behaviors as a primary way of response (Baron & McNeal, 2020).
 Some consequences that people realize from specific actions affect them to acquire some conduct.

 Receive a high-quality paper without plagiarism from Wr1ter Team.